• Home

 Expected to Work Differently for Specific Populations (Program Logic)

-The meta-analysis participants were not screened for social isolation therefore it is uncertain if the results would be the same for socially isolated individuals.
-Tailoring of the intervention was not discussed across PROGRESS+ factors.
+The participants in the meta-analysis were not screened for social isolation, so it is unclear whether the results would be the same for socially isolated people.

 Analysis for Different Vulnerable Populations (Analysis)